Centre for Children, Young People and Families

 Funding

-The work of the Centre for Vulnerable Children, Young People and Families is supported by, among others, the UK Research and Innovation, Office for National Statistics, the Youth Endowment Fund, National Society for the Prevention of Cruelty to Children and other charitable and public funding sources.
+Our centre’s work is supported by, among others, the UK Research and Innovation, Office for National Statistics, the Youth Endowment Fund, National Society for the Prevention of Cruelty to Children, National Institute for Health Research and other charitable and public funding sources.

 Our research